amit4184/ezyresource/docs/ec-designer/Product Types/Calendar Designer.md

 ### **Step 1: Login**

-Go to[ admin.ezycreate.com](https://admin.ezycreate.com) and login with valid credentials.
+Go to Ezyadmin and login with valid credentials.

 ### **Step 2: Go to EzyAdmin Dashboard**